 The answer is not more but less complexity.
 The Komodo Trustless Oracle solves the problem in an elegant way that would be require a lot of time and effort to implement on any other platform.

-The Komodo Trustless Oracle is a custom consensus module (CC-Oracles), where each block needs to include the external data point which becomes part of the consensus mechanism itself.
-We introduce a tolerance level of 1 percent, meaning that the change in the data from the last block must be within a 1 percent range to be accepted.
+The Komodo Trustless Oracle is one among many of the powerful modules available with the Antara Framework.
+With the Trustless Oracle module, each block needs to include the external data point, which then becomes part of the consensus mechanism itself.
+Every node on the network must recognize and agree upon every external data point.
+We introduce a tolerance level of 1 percent, meaning that the change in the data from the last block must be within a range of plus or minus 1 percent for the network to accept it.

 Using the price feed example, the process to update and validate the current $BTCUSD price is simple and straightforward: